dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 * Is **not** backwards compatible with the 2016 draft.
 For more information, see [Supporting older browsers](#sob) in this document.
 * Specifies cookies are treated as `SameSite=Lax` by default.
 * Specifies cookies that explicitly assert `SameSite=None` in order to enable cross-site delivery should be marked as `Secure`. `None` is a new entry to opt out.
-* Is supported by patches issued as decribed in the KB's listed above.
+* Is supported by patches issued as described in the KB's listed above.
 * Is scheduled to be enabled by [Chrome](https://chromestatus.com/feature/5088147346030592) by default in [Feb 2020](https://blog.chromium.org/2019/10/developers-get-ready-for-new.html).
 Browsers started moving to this standard in 2019.

 <a name="sob"></a>